hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It is enabled from subnet -> Edit CIDR feature
 - It is publicly routable:
 	- There is no concept of Private IPv6 address
-	- Elastic IPs aren't relevent with IPv6
+	- There is no concept of Elastic IPs with IPv6
 	- IG doesn't do static NATs for IPv6
 	- IG is routing from VPC to the public Internet
-	- NAT Gateway and Instance don't do dynamic NATs for IPv6 (see Egress-Only Gateway)
 	- RT can contain IPv6 routes
 	- IPv6 default route is: "::/0"
 - It should also be configured in NACL and SG